flowsn4ke/frmx/website/docs/api/fldx.md

 // As they often pass the new value through the second argument
 // Example: <FldX ... getValueFromArgs={args => args[1].value}>...</FldX>
 getValueFromArgs
+// Pass this prop if you want the input to be trimmed trim
 // Any other props will be spread on to the underlying field {...rest}
 />